-Kumbh Mela, India.
-Kumbh Mela is one of the largest celebrations on earth, and millions of Hindus visit four cities on a 12-yearly cycle to expunge their sins by bathing in especially holy stretches of the Ganges and its tributaries, from Lonely Planet Theme Guides.
+Kumbh Mela: a guide to the world's largest religious gathering in India from Lonely Planet.
+Kumbh Mela is one of the largest celebrations on earth, and millions of Hindus visit four cities on a 12-yearly cycle to expunge their sins by bathing in especially holy stretches of the Ganges and its tributaries.

-About Jewish Holidays.
+My Jewish Learning: Holidays.
 Site covers 4 Levels of study, About the Jewish Year, Quiz: Test your knowledge of Jewish holidays, Five-Year Jewish Holidays Calendar, A popup Glossary, and other resources from MyJewishLearning.com.
 Including:

 Hanukkah.
 History of Hanukkah from History Channel.
 "Hanukkah is celebrated for eight days and nights, starting on the 25th of Kislev on the Hebrew calendar (which is November-December on the Gregorian calendar).
 In Hebrew, the word "Hanukkah" means "dedication."
 Includes Traditions of Hanukkah and Amazing Hanukkah Feats.

 Hanukkah Music from Jewish National & University Library (JNUL).